 I found out from a friend that Stuart was going to be giving a talk in Princeton.
-I was living in Pennsylvania at the time and made the drive.
+I was living in Pennsylvania at the time and decided to make the drive to see him live.
 After the lecture, I discovered information on a table somewhere about his 8-day Warriors in the Mist training.
-It was a no-brainer to sign up and attend.
+It was a no-brainer to sign up to attend.

 As you would expect, it was an awesome experience full of wisdom, insight, mystery, lots of fun, and a fair bit of mayhem – just enough to take you out of your comfort zone in a way that only Stuart could pull off with as much flair.
 I made a few life-long friends there.

 Me on our first day of horseback riding at Warriors in the Mist

 Khris Krepcik, the hooded sage, whom Stuart became very close to, was in my Arban (the group we were divided into for the training).
 I believe it was the first time they ever met.

 Again I’m on the left … hmm I wonder if that means something?
 LOL (Of course from my perspective facing the camera), I would have been on the right.

 Our Arban won the overall competition despite the fact that we were all leaders and there seemed to be no followers.
 We had a very hard time agreeing on a course of action as we went through the various spiritual warrior training exercises throughout the week.
 We were able, finally, to work as a team during the competition and when it really mattered, we won.

 I met a woman there doing what I considered to be a noble project – trying to assist an orca in captivity to return to her wild pod in the San Juan Islands.
 Soon after the training, I left my life as a corporate engineer and moved to the San Juans to co-found a non-profit with her for dolphins and whales.